rgriff23/Evaluating_IE/README.md

 `Simulations.R` contains code to simulate the evolution of individual traits and pairs of correlated traits along the primate phylogeny according to a Brownian motion model.
 Simulation results are then processed so they are ready to analyze.

 `Figures.R` contains code to visualize the results from `Simulations.R`.
-Running the simulations and processing the output takes around 10 minutes, and can be done with the following code (assuming your working directory is `Simulations_Study`):
+Running the simulations and processing the output takes around 10 minutes, and can be done with the following code (assuming the R folder is your working directory):

 ```
 source("Simulations.R")